-It doesn’t matter what your business does or what sort of industry you’re operating in: chances are, you’ll be facing lots of competition.
-That means in order to survive, you’ll need to make sure your business stands out – and the easiest way to do that is by implementing a firm brand strategy.
+It doesn’t matter what your business does or what sort of industry you’re operating in, you’ll likely have a great deal of competition.
+In order to survive, you need to make your business stand out – and the easiest way to do that is by implementing an effective company branding strategy.

 If you’re new to business or don’t have a lot of experience in marketing, developing and implementing a brand strategy might sound a little bit intimidating.
 But the truth is, the process can be incredibly intuitive and straightforward.

 To help you wrap your head around all the basics, we’ve come up with this handy guide that will walk you through how to create a unique brand of your very own.

 So, what exactly is branding?
 Simply put, a brand is any feature that identifies one seller’s products or services as being distinct from the goods or services of other sellers.
 This distinction can take one of many forms.

 Your identifiable brand feature could be a unique name, design, symbol, term or all of the above.
 If you’re having trouble visualising the basic elements of branding, think of Coca-Cola, the Pepsi logo, the Apple symbol or the Golden Arches of McDonald’s.
 This symbolism is instantly recognisable, and requires zero context or explanation.
 That’s fantastic branding at work.

 Why do you want to implement fantastic branding like McDonald’s?